AlvisLai/Smart-Garden-System/README.md

 # Smart-Garden-System
-Smart Garden System using Node-Red
+Smart Garden System using Node-Red and Raspberry PI

 ## About The Project
-An Node-Red project that smart garden system, including light detection and auto light switch, auto watering, live stream video,
+An Node-Red based Smart Garden System, including the following features light detection and auto light switch, auto watering, live stream video,